Zandrr/Zandrr.github.io/about.md

 ---
 ### Where I talk about me.

-*I'm a computer science and business student.
-I want to use my skill set to build something truly amazing with truly amazing people.*
+*I'm a computer science and business person.
+I want to use my skill set to build something truly amazing with truly amazing people.
+I'm currently a software engineer at Twitter.*

-Let's get a beer.
-I like beer.
-Seriously shoot me an email, let's talk about life.
+Let's get a beer and some delicious food.
+Seriously shoot me an email, I'm always down to talk about life.